locimation/k/README.md

 ### `K.off(key, callback)`
 Unregister a callback that was previously registered with `K.on`.
 This function can also be used to unregister all callbacks for a given key, by passing `nil` as the callback.
+It can also be used to unregister all callbacks for all keys, by passing `nil` as both arguments.

 ### `K.link(key, control, type)`
 Link a control to a key in the shared state.